arachnidllc/loc-cultural-heritage-cloud/README.md

 ### loc parser project

-A scrapy crawler to parse and save data.
+A scrapy crawler to parse and save data from the Library of Congress API.

 ### How to use: